SalesforceCommerceCloud/sfcc-ci/README.md

-# Salesforce Commerce Cloud CI #
+# Salesforce Commerce Cloud CLI #

-The Salesforce Commerce Cloud CI is a command line interface (CLI) for interacting with Commerce Cloud instances from the command line / shell of various operating systems in order to facilitate Continuous Integration practices using Commerce Cloud.
-It provides a JavaScript API which can be used to integrate with higher level build tools.
+The Salesforce Commerce Cloud CLI is a command line interface for interacting with Commerce Cloud instances from the command line / shell of various operating systems in order to facilitate Continuous Integration practices using Commerce Cloud.
+It provides a JavaScript API which can be used to integrate with higher level build tools and other applications.

 # License #